dotnet/docs-maui/docs/xaml/pass-arguments.md

 Arguments can be passed to a non-default constructor using the `x:Arguments` attribute.
 Each constructor argument must be delimited within an XML element that represents the type of the argument.

-The following example demonstrates using the `x:Arguments` attribute with three different `Color` constructors:
+The following example demonstrates using the `x:Arguments` attribute with three different <xref:Microsoft.Maui.Graphics.Color> constructors:

 ```xaml
 <BoxView HeightRequest="150"